nizie002/PyRth/README.md

 not veryfied - does not work yet, unpublished

-You can install Therminate using `pip`:
+You can install PyRth using `pip`:

 ```bash
 pip install PyRth